-Without a shared office environment or coworking space, communication between sales managers and team members can suffer.
+Without a shared office environment or coworking space, communication between sales managers and sales reps can suffer.

-Set the tone from the start by communicating expectations with your sales reps early and often.
-Focus not only on the results you expect the team to deliver, but also on the specific actions, skills, and behaviors they must perform to achieve those results.
+Set the tone from the start by communicating expectations with your remote employees early and often.
+Focus not only on the results you expect the team to deliver, but also on the specific tasks, skills, and behaviors they must perform to achieve those results.

 Provide Necessary Tools and Training

 It can be a challenge to get your new sales hires up to speed when they’re not working closely with you and the other sales team members.
-Be sure you are prioritizing the onboarding process and providing your new team members with the necessary tools and training to be effective.
+Be sure you are prioritizing the onboarding process and providing your new sales reps with the necessary tools and training to be effective.

 Establish a Communication Rhythm

-It can be easy to let too much time slip by without communicating with individual sale reps, especially high performers and those who seem to be self-sufficient.
+When working remotely, it can be easy to let too much time slip by without communicating with individual sale reps--especially high performers and those who seem to be self-sufficient.
 This is a bad habit, as it limits your team’s growth and can cause you to miss warning signs of discontent, low employee engagement, or declining productivity.

 Establish a regular schedule of sales team meetings, and structure the meetings so that your reps know what to expect and what they’re responsible for bringing to the table.
 Follow this sales meeting agenda to get more done in less time (and be sure to schedule meetings that work across multiple time zones.)

-In addition to team meetings, establish a regular one-to-one coaching rhythm with individual salespeople to stay on top of how they’re doing and help keep them motivated to reach their goals.
+In addition to team meetings, establish a regular one-to-one coaching rhythm with individual salespeople to stay on top of how they’re doing and help keep them motivated to reach their short and long-term goals.

 Nurture Team Spirit